Coastal Home Insurance: Higher Costs, Wind Deductibles & Requirements

 Is flood insurance required for all coastal homes?

-Flood insurance is federally required for coastal homes in high-risk FEMA flood zones (such as Zone V, VE, A, or AE) if the property has a federally backed mortgage.
-If your home is paid off or in a moderate-risk zone, it is not legally required — but it is strongly recommended.
+Flood insurance is federally required for coastal homes in high-risk FEMA flood zones (Zone V, VE, A, or AE) if the property has a federally backed mortgage.
+If your home is paid off or in a moderate-risk zone, it is not legally required, but it is strongly recommended.
 Standard homeowners insurance never covers flooding, so even one major storm can result in devastating uninsured losses without a separate flood policy.

-What is a named storm deductible and how is it different from a wind deductible?
+What is a named storm deductible and how is it different from a hurricane deductible?

-How much does coastal home insurance cost compared to regular insurance?
+How much does coastal home insurance cost in 2026 compared to inland?

-On average, coastal home insurance runs 20–200%+ more than standard inland coverage, depending on the state and exact location.
-The national average for $300,000 in dwelling coverage is about $2,543/year, while Florida's statewide average is over $7,100 and beachfront properties in high-risk areas can exceed $11,000/year.
+On average, coastal home insurance runs 20% to 200%+ more than standard inland coverage, depending on the state and exact location.
+The 2026 national average for $300,000 in dwelling coverage is about $2,543 per year, while Florida's statewide average is $7,136 and coastal South Florida properties commonly run $4,375 to $7,290+ per year.
 These figures also don't include separate flood insurance, which adds additional cost.

 What can I do if no private insurer will cover my coastal home?

-If private carriers won't write a policy for your home, your main options are surplus lines insurers (non-admitted carriers that specialize in high-risk properties) or your state's insurer of last resort, such as Florida's Citizens Property Insurance or the North Carolina Beach Plan.
-These plans typically carry higher premiums, larger deductibles, and more limited coverage than private policies.
-It's worth working with an independent insurance agent who specializes in coastal properties to explore all available options.
+If private carriers won't write a policy, your main options are surplus lines insurers (non-admitted carriers that specialize in high-risk properties) or your state's insurer of last resort, such as Florida's Citizens Property Insurance, the North Carolina Beach Plan, or Louisiana Citizens.
+Florida's Citizens has now shrunk to about 395,000 policies as private carriers take business back, and Louisiana has seen recent rate approvals with both increases and decreases across major insurers.
+State-backed plans typically carry higher premiums, larger deductibles, and more limited coverage than private policies.

 Does a wind mitigation inspection actually save money?

-Yes — in many cases significantly.
-A wind mitigation inspection documents your home's storm-resistant features and can unlock credits that reduce your windstorm premium by up to 30%.
-The inspection costs $100–$200 and takes about an hour, and the resulting report is valid for up to five years.
-Florida law actually requires insurers to offer discounts for verified wind-resistant features, making this one of the most cost-effective ways to reduce your coastal insurance bill.
+Yes, and in many cases significantly.
+A wind mitigation inspection documents your home's storm-resistant features and can unlock credits that reduce the hurricane/wind portion of your premium by up to 88%.
+The inspection costs just $75 to $150 and takes about an hour, and the report is valid for five years.
+Florida's updated wind mitigation form (OIR-B1-1802 Rev. 04/26) became mandatory April 1, 2026, and it now formally recognizes FORTIFIED-designated homes for insurance credits across all carriers for the first time.

 Compare Home Insurance Plans in Ohio